 Fee removal update

-The Victorian Government is committed to removing boat launching and parking fees at public boat ramps by spring 2019.
+The Victorian Government has successfully removed boat launching and parking fees at all public boat ramps.

 - Lake Nagambie

 - Fisherman's Beach, Torquay

 - Port Welshpool

 - Mornington (Schnapper Point and Fisherman's Beach)

 - Dromana (Anthony's Nose)

 - Loddon River at Bridgewater

 The Victorian Budget 2019/20 is investing $47.2 million in boating to deliver urgent upgrades to six of the state’s busiest boat ramps, scrap fees and review infrastructure management at Port Phillip and Western Port.